danmayer/coverband/README.md

 ### Known issues

 * If you don't have a baseline recorded your coverage can look odd like you are missing a bunch of data.
-It would be good if coverband gave a more actionable warning in this situation.
+It would be good if Coverband gave a more actionable warning in this situation.
-* If you have simplecov filters, you need to clear them prior to generating your coverage report.
-As the filters will be applied to coverband as well and can often filter out everything we are recording.
+* If you have SimpleCov filters, you need to clear them prior to generating your coverage report.
+As the filters will be applied to Coverband as well and can often filter out everything we are recording.
 * the line numbers reported for `ERB` files are often off and aren't considered useful.
 I recommend filtering out .erb using the `config.ignore` option.

 ## TODO